wp-plugins/btc-exchange-widget/readme.txt

 Bugfix for character encoding

 = 1.2.7 =
-Added unstyled shortcode support for "[btc_widget]"
+Added unstyled shortcode support for [btc_widget]

+= 1.2.8 =
+Removes more styling from shortcode and adds no-style mode on widget